 The video below includes a demonstration of an Android Dropsource app integrated with Backendless Push Notifications followed by a detailed overview of the actual integration process.
-You can also see the integration instructions in this blog post right after the video.
+The integration instructions are outlined in detail in this post following the video.

 The mission of Backendless is to simplify the app development process.
 We strive to empower software developers to build apps without spending any time on monotonous and repetitive coding tasks.
 In most cases, a developer working with Backendless should not even think about the server-side and focus entirely on the user experience.
 We have seen thousands of apps getting built the standard way – that is using code.
 Whether it is Java, Objective-C, Swift, JS or C#, developers still write, compile, debug and profile code when building the client-side of their mobile apps.
 Can the process be simpler?
 Wouldn’t it be awesome if you could build a mobile app without knowing a programming language?
 Or better yet, how cool would it be if you could get all the boring and annoying parts of creating a skeleton of a mobile app using an easy-to-use and a powerful UI and after that jump into the code to handle more advanced tasks at that level?
 Yes, that would be awesome.
 What’s even more awesome is that such a solution is available now and it integrates nicely with Backendless.
 Welcome to Dropsource – a platform for developing mobile apps without any coding.
 And if you want to get the code, it will generate a complete Android Studio or Xcode project for you.